zhwhong/lidc_nodule_detection/README.md

 # Introduction

 This is a simple framework for training neural networks to detect nodules in CT images.
 Training requires a json file (e.g. [here](https://github.com/zhwhong/lidc_nodule_detection/blob/master/CNN_LSTM/hypes/lstm_rezoom_lung.json)) containing a list of CT images and the bounding boxes in each image.
-The network combines both CNN model and LSTM network.

-The algorithm here is mainly refered to Paper [***End-to-end people detection in crowded scenes***](https://arxiv.org/abs/1506.04878).
+The model combines both CNN model and LSTM unit.
+The algorithm here is mainly refered to paper [***End-to-end people detection in crowded scenes***](https://arxiv.org/abs/1506.04878).

 ![](images/detect.png)